 - Professor/instructor meets with the student to discuss the violation.

-- Student can admit to the violation and accept sanction determined by professor/instructor.
+- Students can admit to the violation and accept sanctions determined by the professor/instructor.

-- If student accepts sanction, professor/instructor and student sign Section Two of the Academic Integrity Incident Form and forward form to the Office of the University Registrar with supporting documentation.
+- If the student accepts sanction(s), the professor/instructor and student sign Section Two of the Academic Integrity Incident Form and forward the form to the Office of the University Registrar with supporting documentation.

-- If student does not accept sanction, Section Two of the Academic Integrity Incident Form is completed, signed and the matter is referred to the Division Chair/Program Director for resolution.
+- If the student does not accept sanction(s), Section Two of the Academic Integrity Incident Form is completed, signed and the matter is referred to the Division Chair for resolution.

-- If the matter is not resolved with the Division Chair/Program Director; Section Three of the Academic Integrity Incident Form is completed, signed and the matter is referred to the Dean of the College who reviews the case and refers the incident with comment to the Academic Integrity Board for adjudication.
+- If the matter is not resolved with the Division Chair; Section Three of the Academic Integrity Incident Form is completed, signed and the matter is referred to the Dean of the College who reviews the case and refers the incident with comments to the Academic Integrity Board for adjudication.

 - Prior documented violations:

-- The University Registrar notifies the Academic Integrity committee chair, the professor/instructor filing the incident, and the appropriate Division Chair/Program Director that this is a second (or greater) violation.
+- The University Registrar notifies the Academic Integrity committee chair, the professor/instructor filing the incident, and the appropriate Division Chair that this is a second (or greater) violation.